 Required Ingredients and Supplies

-Grilling a frozen burger or any other food starts with your ingredients.
+Grilling frozen hamburgers or any other food starts with your ingredients.
 Put together your shopping list, and pull out the following items from your pantry.

 Start in the Kitchen